I wanted to tell you about a situation that REALLY boiled my buns…

 - “I don’t have a bunch of papers and programs and checklists or any formal program, because this is not something I normally do.”
 Again, let’s transplant this statement to a different profession – forensic accounting, cancer research, or defusing bombs.
 You’d probably want each of these professionals to show up with more than “a bunch of papers and checklists” to fulfill their responsibilities, correct?
 And you might even be more nervous to learn that “this is not something they normally do.”
 The lesson?
 THEN DON’T DO IT!!!

-We have an amazing team of highly trained and seasoned coaches and mentors on my team to help me deliver the Speaker Profit Formula marketing and mentoring program.
+We have an amazing team of highly trained and seasoned coaches and mentors on my team to help me deliver the Expert Profit Formula marketing and mentoring program.

 It’s not run by has-been speakers whose careers have run out of gas.